 Incorporating a Name Change Into Your Divorce Decree

 If a party who is getting divorced petitions for a name change either in the initial divorce complaint or in a counterclaim for divorce, the court can incorporate the name change directly into the divorce decree.
 Then, once the divorce is final, the party seeking the name change can obtain certified copies of the divorce decree in order to make required changes to a driver’s license, U.S. passport, and any other documentation.
 Requesting a name change as part of the divorce process is typically the easiest way to accomplish a name change.

 Resumption of Maiden Name or Previous Surname After Divorce

 If you did not request a name change during your divorce process and already are divorced, you still may be able to change your name in a manner that is less complicated than an adult seeking a name change outside marriage or divorce.
-According to North Carolina law, if you have adopted a previous surname since your divorce, you can request to have the surname validated.
+How to change your name after divorce, according to North Carolina law, is you need to have adopted a previous surname since your divorce, which you can then request to have that surname validated.